-In 1854, George Boole performed an investigation into the “laws of thought” which were based around a simplified version of the “group” or “set” theory, and from this Boolean or “Switching” algebra was developed.
+In 1854, George Boole performed an investigation into the “laws of thought” which were based around a simplified version of the “group” or “set” theory, and from this Boolean Algebra was developed.

 Boolean Algebra deals mainly with the theory that both logic and set operations are either “TRUE” or “FALSE” but not both at the same time.

 For example, A + A = A and not 2A as it would be in normal algebra.
 Boolean Algebra is a simple and effective way of representing the switching action of standard Logic Gates and the basic logic statements which concern us here are given by the logic gate operations of the AND, the OR and the NOT gate functions.

 The Logic AND Function function states that two or more events must occur together and at the same time for an output action to occur.
 The order in which these actions occur is unimportant as it does not affect the final result.
 For example, A & B = B & A. In Boolean algebra the Logic AND Function follows the Commutative Law which allows a change in position of either variable.

 The AND function is represented in electronics by the dot or full stop symbol ( . ) Thus a 2-input (A B) AND Gate has an output term represented by the Boolean expression A.B or just AB.

 Here the two switches, A and B are connected together to form a series circuit.
 Therefore, in the circuit above, both switch A AND switch B must be closed (Logic “1”) in order to put the lamp on.
 In other words, both switches must be closed, or at logic “1” for the lamp to be “ON”.

 Then this type of logic gate ( an AND Gate ) only produces an output when “ALL” of its inputs are present.
 In Boolean Algebra terms the output will be TRUE only when all of its inputs are TRUE.
 In electrical terms, the logic AND function is equal to a series circuit as shown above.